Multi-agents

 AI Research: Collaboration between agents for data preprocessing, model training, and performance evaluation.

 file.
-As outlined in the complementary liteLLM docs prepend 'openai/' to your model's URL.
+As outlined in the complementary prepend 'openai/' to your model's URL.
 This indicates that you are using an OpenAI-compatible endpoint.

 In some cases you might want to start extensive processes with many agent.
 With dedicated inference you avoid running into request limits.